harumuki/thorsten-hans.com/_posts/2016-01-08-angular-quicky-component-viewencapsulation-and-webcomponents.md

 {% include image-caption.html imageurl="/assets/images/posts/2016/angular-quickie-viewencapsulation-1.png"
 title="Angular Component with ViewEncapsulation.None" caption="Angular Component with ViewEncapsulation.None" %}

 As soon as you change your component definition and provide either inline styles using the `styles` property or reference a Stylesheet file using the `styleUrls` property, Angular will use `ViewEncapsulation.Emulated` which will result in the following `DOM`.
-Let’s review the updated `@Component` definition first:
+Let's review the updated `@Component` definition first:

 ```typescript
 @Component({